yousei-github/ChampSim-Ramulator/README.md

 - Click `Start Debugging` in the `Run` tab.

 ### 2. Command line-based method.
-By referring the contents of `launch.json` file in the `vscode` directory, input the below command,
+By referring the contents of `launch.json` file in the `.vscode` directory, input the below command,
 ```
 (waiting for updating)
 ```

-Please be aware this project only uses bimodal for branch predictor, lru for replacement, no and no_instr for prefetcher.
-If you want to try other modules, you can modify their source files by referring to this branch's source code.

 # Run simulation
 According to the setting in the `ProjectConfiguration.h` file, the input parameters vary.
 There are three types of input pattern.